misiektoja/spotify_monitor/docs/configuration.md

 This is the default method used to obtain a Spotify access token.

 For a local PyPI or downloaded-script installation, import a Firefox login.
 This works on macOS, Linux and Windows without an optional package.
-For Docker or Docker Compose, use hidden manual entry with `--set-sp-dc`.
-Importing Firefox data into a container requires an advanced read-only profile mount.
+Docker and Docker Compose also support Firefox import through a one-time read-only host profile mount.
+See [Import Firefox into Container Authentication](usage.md#import-firefox-into-container-authentication) for Linux, Snap, Flatpak and macOS commands.

 Before importing, open [Spotify Web Player](https://open.spotify.com/) in the browser you want to use and sign in to the Spotify account that follows the user you plan to monitor.
 Then return to the terminal and run the import command.